JULIE McGONEGAL

 Literature for Our Times: Postcolonial Studies in the Twenty-First Century, Rodopi Press.

-"Literature for Our Times is a great reference for current scholarship in the field...There is almost certainly something to satisfy anyone with an interest in postcolonial studies."
+"Literature for Our Times is a great reference for current scholarship in the field."

 • About me